South San Francisco Unified School District

-After years of collaboration, the District and ENGIE have entered a new chapter to support the District’s strategic vision, including additional solar installations, interior/exterior LED lighting retrofits, and the installation of brand new LED stadium lighting at El Camino High School’s Colts Field.
-In tandem with these ongoing energy improvements, the partnership continues to deliver on the impactful, district-wide STEM educational programming that was started during initial phase of work.
-In addition to the myriad of facilities benefits, this phase of work will create 30 jobs for the skilled local San Mateo workforce and deliver over $2 million in energy savings back to the General Fund over the program’s lifetime.
+In 2016, the District and ENGIE entered a new chapter to support the District’s strategic vision, including additional solar installations, interior/exterior LED lighting retrofits, and the installation of brand new LED stadium lighting at El Camino High School’s Colts Field.
+In tandem with these energy improvements, the partnership has continued to deliver on the impactful, district-wide STEM educational programming, with the ongoing success of the Summer STEM Institute.
+In addition to the myriad of facilities benefits, the second phase of work has created 30 jobs for the skilled local San Mateo workforce and continues to deliver energy savings back to the General Fund.

 Focus on STEM